 There are 25 Disney PhotoPass locations in all four Walt Disney World theme parks (including character meet and greets, as well as ride photos), both water parks, Bibbidi Bobbidi Boutiques at Disney Springs and Magic Kingdom, and select character dining locations.
 Private photo sessions are also available for an additional charge at four different Walt Disney World Resorts.

-Recently Disney added a photo studio at Disney Springs.
+Recently Disney added a PhotoPass Studio at Disney Springs.
 Now you can have your portrait taken against a regular or special backdrop, and you don’t need to take time out of your theme park day to do it.
 No reservations required, and all your photos taken can easily link to your My Disney Experience account and are also included in an active Memory Maker package.

 The Disney PhotoPass lets you view and then purchase individual pictures.
-The Disney Memory Maker allows you to collect an unlimited number of photos from Disney PhotoPass photographers located throughout the park and download all those photos to your computer or a CD after your vacation.
+The Disney Memory Maker allows you to collect an unlimited number of PhotoPass pictures taken throughout the park and download all those photos to your computer or a CD after your vacation.
 The PhotoPass Plus card also allows unlimited photos from the rides.
 You know the one where you are screaming as you plummet down Tower of Terror or zoom off on Rockin’ Roller Coaster.
 With the Disney Memory Maker, you don’t need to bring a camera to the park!

 You can purchase a Memory Maker in advance for a discount (there is a three day waiting period before photos will appear in the account), or for a slightly higher price, purchase and use it immediately.
 One of the coolest features of the Disney Memory Maker, other than having your own personal photographer, is that you can share it with your entire party.
 So if you are on a multi-generational trip with your parents, adult siblings and all the cousins, the group can share one Disney Memory Maker account.
 You’ll be able to easily see, and share everyones photos.